 Myth: The vaccine is ineffective because some people had a flu-like illness after getting a flu vaccine.

 Truth: Although getting the vaccine prevents most people from becoming ill with the flu, some people still become infected.
 This may occur because a person is exposed to the virus before getting a vaccination or before it has taken effect, or because the vaccine does not match the circulating virus closely enough.
-A mild illness similar to a cold also can be caused by the live, weakened viruses in the influenza nasal spray vaccine.
 But any illness is usually milder than it would be without having had the vaccine.